zwicker/example-wordpress/README.md

-#Build and Deploying WordPress to 14.4 to Distelli
+#Build and Deploying WordPress to Ubuntu 14.4
 WordPress is a full content management system with thousands of plugins, widgets, and themes.

 Distelli is a DevOps continuous integration and continuous deployment tool.